MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

   #define Z_SAFE_HOMING_Y_POINT ((Y_MIN_POS + Y_MAX_POS) / 2)    // Y point for Z homing when homing all axis (G28).
 #endif
 ```
-This option causes the nozzle to move to a selected point (by default, the middle of the bed) when homing the Z axis.
-As a side-effect, homing of XY is required for Z to home.
+**Z Safe Homing** prevents Z from homing when the probe (or nozzle) is outside bed area by moving to a defined XY point (by default, the middle of the bed) before Z Homing when homing all axes with `G28`.
+As a side-effect, X and Y homing are required before Z homing.
+If stepper drivers time out, X and Y homing will be required again.

 Enable this option if a probe (not an endstop) is being used for Z homing.
-Z Safe Homing isn't needed if a Z endstop is used for homing, but it may also be enabled just to have XY move to some custom position after homing.
+Z Safe Homing isn't needed if a Z endstop is used for homing, but it may also be enabled just to have XY always move to some custom position after homing.

 ## Additional Features